Hawleywoo/recipe_project/README.md

 ## General Info

-The Recipe Locker is a full-stack application made with Ruby on Rails, HTML, CSS, and Javascript that allows users to search for recipes, view recipes, and delete recipes.
+The Recipe Locker is a full-stack application made with Ruby on Rails, HTML, CSS, and Javascript that allows users to search for recipes, view recipes, change recipes, and delete recipes.

 ## Intro Video